developerdhairya/HLD-Basic-Concepts/High-Level-System-Design.md

 - As the virtual nodes increases,the distribution of object becomesamore balanced as when a single server fails naturally failing all its virtual nodes,the dependent objects are distributed among multiple servers not a single as previously it was.
 - Consistent hahing used commonly in distributed systems ranging from partitioning in Amazon DynamoDB to Load balancers.
 - [Source Article](https://betterprogramming.pub/load-balancers-and-consistent-hashing-in-6-minutes-b5fc460aea4e)

+# `Hive vs Spark vs Handoop`

+- Spark is a real-time data analyzer, whereas Hadoop is a processing engine for very large data sets that do not fit in memory.
+-  Hive is a data warehouse system, like SQL, that is built on top of Hadoop.